circleci/circleci-docs/jekyll/_cci2/insights-partnerships.md

 Use this dashboard to:
   - Monitor real-time CI performance, activity, and health, or track over time.
-  - Identify opportunities of optimization.
+  - Identify opportunities for optimization.

 ![header]({{ site.baseurl }}/assets/img/docs/Sumologic_Demo.png)